 This is a 2-part answer…

 1. When we enter your data into the MLS, the listing will contain your contact information with clear instructions to contact you directly for showings, negotiations and offers.
 Therefore, Realtors with potential buyers should be contacting you directly.
 If by any chance they miss these instructions and call our office, we instruct them to contact you directly.

 A note about Realtors® and the importance of taking calls live… Realtors® are professional but impatient.
 There is no time to waste.
 They want answers fast and want support in gaining access to a property.
 They may not hang on for “I'll get back to you, or sorry, we're not available, please leave a message.”
 Realtors® represent 80% of real estate sales in Florida.
 Therefore, just as you should be diligent about answering calls when your property is listed, at our company, Realtors® and un-represented buyers get full phone service, 7 days per week.
 Agents who call us are given any and all information requested on a listing, in real time.
-All calls are documented in real time and sent to you via email and stored in your account for future reference.
+With programs that include Instant Leads, all calls are documented in real time and sent to you via email and stored in your account for future reference.

 We wish this were possible but the rules and regulations of these websites prohibit owner info from displaying.
 Why, you ask?
 Put bluntly, third-party listing syndicators are in business to make money for their shareholders, not the listing agent or sellers.
 These multi-million dollar and in some cases multi-billion dollar companies make money by selling zip code space to other Realtors who are hoping to get their own buyer leads.